Who We Are

 Meet our board members.
 It’s thanks to them that Conversations for a Planet Region is able to do the good work that it does.

 Trevor Hancock was the first leader of the Green Party of Canada and a family physician.
 Under his leadership, the party ran 60 candidates in the 1984 federal election.
 He is a public health physician, and currently serves as a professor and senior scholar at the School of Public Health and Social Policy at the University of Victoria.
 He obtained his degree in medicine at the University of London.
 He also consults with the World Health Organization.
 Together with Dr. Leonard Duhl, he created the Healthy Cities project that looks at environmental aspects of sustainable urban development as a determinant of health.
 In 2005, Hancock was also instrumental in initiating BC Healthy Communities – a provincial initiative focused on building capacity for healthy municipal governance.

-Allen has served on a Citizens Advisory Board for the Salvation Army and the board of directors of a food bank.
-A past vice-president of the Canadian Club of Victoria, he is also on the Board of the Qualicum Institute Society.
+Allen has served on a Citizens Advisory Board for the Salvation Army and the board of directors of a food bank and is a past vice-president of the Canadian Club of Victoria.

 Clare grew up in South Africa, and moved to Canada as a young adult.
 She remains deeply influenced by her early years growing up in South Africa under Apartheid.
 She creates art ranging from large scale textile wall hangings to transparent, multi-tiered art installations, to everything in-between.
 The themes she tackles typically evolve out of her work with community.
 She is especially interested in exploring what makes complex systems functional, and in particular, how they relate to organizations and social systems.